frederic-perez/AmE-dictionary/data/idioms.md

 __high roller__ :two: A big gambler who risks much money; anyone who takes risks.
 Someone known for spending or gambling large amounts of money.
 __high seas__ The open waters of an ocean or sea that are outside the jurisdiction of any nation.
 __high stakes__ If you have high stakes in something such as a venture or decision, you have a major interest in its outcome.
-__high-handed__ :two: Haughtily presumptuous; arrogantly or inconsiderately overbearing. _The new boss is unbearably high-handed in dealing with employees._
+__high-handed__ :three: Haughtily presumptuous; arrogantly or inconsiderately overbearing. _The new boss is unbearably high-handed in dealing with employees._
 __high-res__
 __high-stakes game__
 __highball__ :two: __1__ To make an estimate which tends toward exaggeration. _Highball an offer._ __3__ _n_ A drink of liquor and water or soda served in a tall glass. _Personally, I like my highballs with whiskey and ginger ale._ _Highball glasses._